 Guiding students toward the Maine State Science Fair requires a balance of planning and adaptability on behalf of teachers.
 We encourage you to use our deadlines, below, to plan how your school year will be structured.
 You may choose to add in some deadlines of your own to keep students on track.
 For help with making a plan, contact Cary James.

-- February 1 – Research Plans due for projects involving human subjects
+- February 1 – Research Plans & forms due for projects involving human subjects

 - March 1 – Abstracts due for all projects